StefanBoboc/IntroductionToRobotics/README.md

 ---

-## **Homework 4** <a id="hw4"></a> [:top:](#0)
+## **Homework 4 - 4 Digit 7-Segment Display Controlled by Joystick** <a id="hw4"></a> [:top:](#0)
 ### **Technical Task.**
-Use the joystick to move through the 4 digit 7 segment displays digits, press short the button to lock in on the current digit and use the other axis to increment or decrement the number.
+Use the joystick to move through the 4 digit 7-segment displays digits, press short the button to lock in on the current digit and use the other axis to increment or decrement the number.
 Keep the button pressed to reset all the digit values and the current position to the first digit in the first state.

 The system will have **2 states**: